ToolDreamer: Instilling LLM Reasoning Into Tool Retrievers: Limitations

 \section{Limitations}

-We identify two limitations with our framework.
-First, our framework requires \textit{high-quality hypothetical tools} to work well (\S \ref{sec:ab_poor_quality_tools}).
-This requires a few rounds of testing to standardise the prompt, by experimenting with format, instructions and examples.
+We identify two limitations with our framework and offer potential workarounds.
+First, \textit{ToolDreamer} requires \textit{high-quality hypothetical tools} to work well (\S \ref{sec:ab_poor_quality_tools}).
+This requires a few rounds of testing to standardise the prompt, by experimenting with format, instructions, and examples.
 However, considering the importance of prompt quality \cite{DBLP:conf/acl/LongDNKCJK25} for most generative tasks, we find this requirement reasonable for \textit{ToolDreamer}.
-Second, compared to regular predictions, reciprocal rank fusion adds another layer of processing to increase the evaluation time complexity.
-However, from our evaluations, we did not find this to be a significant bottleneck considering the capability of modern hardware.
+Second, compared to regular retrieval, RRF adds another layer of processing to increase the evaluation time complexity.
+However, from our evaluations (\S \ref{sec:production_considerations}), we did not find this to be a significant bottleneck considering the capability of modern hardware.